Staff

 I am passionate about helping students realize their potential both inside and outside the classroom.
 I’ve recently expanded my qualifications by earning training and certification in Reading by Design, further enhancing my ability to support students with dyslexia.
 Teaching brings me immense joy, and I love guiding kids to discover what they’re truly capable of achieving.

-I am currently certified in CPR and CPI (Crisis Prevention Intervention) and serve on the CPR/CPI team at Renner Academy.
+Certified in CPR and CPI (Crisis Prevention Intervention) and serve on the CPR/CPI team at Renner Academy

 Dana Wagner